ketanbhatt/revisioned-rubrics-upgrad/README.md

 - When a new revision is added for an attempt, import sheet contains all the marks, even those that were not updated
 - The import sheet will contain IDs of the rubrics (assuming that they are coming from our own frontend client).
 Can be easily modified to take names
+- Validation for things like finding cycles in the Rubric Tree
+- Validation for Maximum Marks